Our Mission

 Jeff Amerine is one of the key leaders nationally involved with the creation of lasting venture ecosystems.
 Amerine has held senior leadership positions in nine startups and three Fortune 500 companies, and he has made more than 80+ angel investments into new ventures and small businesses either directly or through the funds he manages.
 Amerine now leads Startup Junkie Consulting and Cadron Capital partners.
 He served as Associate Vice Provost, Research and Economic Development, and Director of Technology Ventures at the University of Arkansas until leaving to pursue Startup Junkie Consulting full-time.
 His work at the University canvassed every aspect of the commercialization of life science, biotech, medical devices, healthcare information technology, pharma, and other areas of scientific and technical innovation.
 Amerine is a recognized expert in lean startup methodology and customer development processes.
 In addition, he is an adjunct professor and teaches entrepreneurship at the Sam M. Walton College of Business at the University of Arkansas.
 Prior to all of this, Amerine served six years as United States Air Force Officer, working in the Strategic Air Command as a missile launch officer and later in research and development acquisition.
 He graduated from United States Naval Academy in 1984 and holds a Master of Science in Operations Management from the University of Arkansas.
 He is a certified Project Management Institute Project Management Professional (PMP).

-Amy Hopper Swan, Chair
+Amy Hopper Swan, Treasurer

 Alese-Stroud.jpeg

+Alese Johnston previously served as Board Chair for Ark Angel Alliance January 2020 to November 2022.
 Alese Johnston is a founding partner at StorageTrader, a Little Rock marketplace platform for self-storage facility investments.
 Her work with StorageTrader draws on her decades of experience in both the FinTech and self-storage industries.
 She is also an angel investor focusing on real estate and FinTech StartUps.

 She is a frequent speaker at local organizations like The Venture Center, Rotary Club 99, the Arkansas Association of Subcontractors, the Arkansas Society of CPAs, the Arkansas Society of Human Resource Managers, the Little Rock Chamber and Little Rock’s Tech Fest.
 She has been featured in Arkansas Business, Talk Business and Arkansas Money and Politics.
 She is quoted in “Exit Planning: The Definitive Guide” – by John Brown, CEO of BEI, in articles by Todd Ganos published in Forbes and has presented for the BEI National Conference for Exit Planners.
 Her favorite topic is the Silver Tsunami and its impact on economic stability.